Myrdincx/old-website/content/blog/1-About_This_Website/index.md

 +++
-title = "Posting soon!"
+title = "About this website!"
 date = 2024-04-10
-description = "This blog is a work in progress!"
+description = "In this short blog Ill be explaining why I made this website!"

 [taxonomies]
-tags = ["WIP"]
+tags = ["blog"]

 [extra]
 quick_navigation_buttons = true